PROMIS - Prostate MRI Imaging Study: Evaluation of Multi-Parametric Magnetic Imaging in the Diagnosis and Characterisation of Prostate Cancer

 Where is it taking place?

-The following centres have been pre-selected based on their expertise and specialist equipment:
+The following centres have been pre-selected:

 -University College London Hospital NHS Foundation Trust (original pilot centre)